 3624: EARLY TEACHING EXPERIENCE IN MATHEMATICS An early field experience designed for mathematics students in the mathematics education option.
 Principles for school mathematics.
 Secondary school classroom experience and experience-based research.
 Pre: Junior standing and permission of the instructor.
 (4H,4C)

 4044: HISTORY OF MATHEMATICS Historical development of mathematics from antiquity to modern times.
-Senior standing in mathematics or mathematics education required.
+Senior standing in mathematics required.
 (3H,3C)

 4134: NUMBER THEORY Divisibility, congruencies, multiplicative functions, primitive roots, quadratic reciprocity.
 Pre: 2534 or 3034 or 3134.
 (3H,3C)